realhead/FreeSubtitleAssistant/README.md

 ## Need to know...
 Currently, only WIN-64bit version released.<br>
-You have to build yourseld if need Linux version.
+You have to build yourseld to meet your need.

 ## Features
 * 100 files each list maximum.